 Synthetic and feather/down-filled furnishings create a great environment for bacteria and fungus to grow in because they hold moisture so well.
 But because of its temperature-regulating qualities, wool is too dry and therefore uninhabitable for dust mites and allergens – which is just one of many benefits of wool.

 Wool myth number 3: Is wool flammable?It’s not entirely clear where this wool myth came from, but some people believe that wool is flammable.
 But that’s just not the case.
 The truth about wool is that it’s actually often used in situations where fire safety is paramount.
 In fact, the fabrics used in aircraft, cars and even in fire and military uniforms are all made of wool.
-Meaning that our wool bedding sets are naturally flame retardant and safe to sleep in.
+Meaning that our wool bedding bundles are naturally flame retardant and safe to sleep in.

 Wool myth number 4: Is wool warm?It’s true that wool is fantastic for keeping you warm in winter, but did you know that it will also keep you cool in summer?
 One of the best benefits of wool is that it has evolved over thousands of years to keep sheep healthy and comfortable, no matter how much wool they have on their backs.
 In fact, its microscopic structure can keep you cool by wicking moisture away from your skin – so that no matter the weather, with wool bedding you can sleep comfortably.